 Brand reinforcement.
 By adhering to a unified and transparent pricing strategy, the hotel improves its reputation and strengthens its value proposition.

 Promoting fair competition.
-Rate parity ensures that hotels compete on the basis of factors such as location, amenities, service mix, and quality rather than through price wars.
+Rate parity ensures that hotels of the same price category compete based on factors such as location, amenities, service mix, and quality rather than through price wars.

 Simple tariff management.
 A uniform pricing scheme is easy to monitor and update.
 This improves operational efficiency and reduces the risk of mistakes.